c4thie/c4thie/README.md

 I'm currently studying Computer Science @ UWaterloo, expecting to graduate in 2026.

-- 🌱 I’m continuously learning and exploring: talk to me about tech, graphics, and CATS
+- 🌱 Talk to me about tech, graphics, and CATS
 - ⚡ I'm on level 667 in puzzle and dragons!
 - 💬 Find me on [LinkedIn](https://linkedin.com/in/cathie-yan) | [Email](mailto:cyan@uwaterloo.ca)